influxdata/docs-v2/content/telegraf/v1.22/_index.md

 For an introduction to Telegraf and an overview of how it works, watch the following video:

 {{< youtube vGJeo3FaMds >}}

+{{< influxdbu title="Telegraf Basics" summary="Learn how to get started with Telegraf with this **free** course that covers common use cases, proper configuration, and best practices for deployment.
+Also, discover how to write your own custom Telegraf plugins." action="Take the course" link="https://university.influxdata.com/courses/telegraf-basics-tutorial/" >}}

+{{< influxdbu "telegraf-102" >}}